Building firms plead with expats to come home

-Constructions companies are pleading with expats to come home to fill job vacancies fuelled by an anticipated construction boom.
+Constructions companies are pleading with expats to come home to fill job vacancies fuelled by an anticipated construction boom, writes Stephen Rogers in the Irish Examiner.

 The Construction Industry Federation has forecast the industry will grow from €15bn to €20bn up to 2020, with an additional 112,000 employees needed to meet demand.